Anti-spam message headers

 |SFV:NSPM||The message was marked as non-spam and was sent to the intended recipients.|

 |H: [helostring]||The HELO or EHLO string of the connecting mail server.|

 |PTR: [ReverseDNS]||The PTR record, or pointer record, of the sending IP address, also known as the reverse DNS address.|

 |SFTY||The message was identified as phishing and will also be marked with one of the following values:

 • 9.1: Default value.
 The message contains a phishing URL, may contain other phishing content, or may have been marked as phishing by another mail filter such as an on-premises version of Exchange Server before relaying the message to Office 365.

-• 9.21: Message failed anti-spoofing checks and the sending domain in the From: header does not authenticate.
+• 9.21: Message failed anti-spoofing checks and the sending domain in the From: header does not authenticate and is from an external domain.
 Used in combination with CompAuth (see Authentication-Results).

 • 9.22: Same as 9.21, except that the user has a safe sender that was overridden.

 • 9.23: Same as 9.22, except that the organization has an allowed sender or domain that was overridden.